 Net- (or netted-) veined.
-With main veins (if more than one) branched (other veins diverging from the main veins, ± anastomosing or reticulate).
+With main veins (if more than one) branched (other veins diverging from the main veins, ± anastomosing or reticulate); most veins therefore not running essentially from the base to the apex of the blade.
 Cf. parallel-veined.

 Node.
 The point on a stem at which a leaf or branch arises (extended to include the axis of an inflorescence).